mscott99/matthew_s_scott_zettel/docs/Workshop slides.md

 ## Organizational rabbit hole
 Sometimes the haters are right
 - Up-front cost can be too high (heard of Julia?)
-- Manual organizational work: minimize it!
+- Repetitive manual organizational work.
+Example: logging work time into excel.
-- Example: logging your work time manually into excel.
+	- Minimize it!
 ---
 ## "Not clean enough to write down"
 Reduce your good-enough standards.
 Notes are never too...